Uniform twisted homological stability: Introduction

 \subsection{Work of Borel}

-Nevertheless, one starting point of the present paper is that there are important examples of twisted homological stability theorems in which one has a uniform stable range for particular coefficient systems of arbitrarily high degree.
-Of particular importance for the present paper are the results of Borel about stable cohomology of arithmetic groups \cite{borelstablereal1,borelstablereal}.
+One starting point of the present paper is that there are important examples of twisted homological stability theorems in which one has a uniform stable range for certain polynomial coefficient systems of arbitrarily high degree.
+More specifically, one such uniform homological stability theorem comes out of the results of Borel on the stable cohomology of arithmetic groups \cite{borelstablereal1,borelstablereal}.

-One considers an arithmetic group $\Gamma$ inside a semisimple algebraic group $G$ over $\Q$.
+Consider an arithmetic group $\Gamma$ inside a semisimple algebraic group $G$ over $\Q$.
 Borel shows firstly that in a stable range, the cohomology $H^*(\Gamma;\R)$ can be computed as the $L^2$-cohomology of the associated locally symmetric space for $\Gamma$.
 Moreover, the $L^2$-cohomology can in a range be computed in terms of $G$-invariant differential forms on the symmetric space of $G$; in particular, the latter does not depend on the particular choice of $\Gamma$.
 If $\{G_n\}$ is a family of classical groups and $\Gamma_n$ is an arbitrary family of arithmetic subgroups, then for $n \to \infty$ the consequence is that $H^*(\Gamma_n;\R)$ stabilises to an answer that can be computed purely representation-theoretically.

-Borel's results also give twisted homological stability.
+Moreover, Borel also proved twisted homological stability.
 If in the above setting $V$ is a real irreducible algebraic representation of $G$, then one can similarly calculate $H^*(\Gamma;V)$ in terms of differential forms.
-However, the consequence is simply that if $V$ is nontrivial then $H^*(\Gamma;V)$ vanishes in a stable range.
+When $V$ is nontrivial, the outcome of Borel's argument is simply that $H^*(\Gamma;V)$ vanishes in a stable range.
 What is important for us is that although Borel in his original paper gave a stable range depending on $V$, it is in fact possible to give a uniform stable range depending only on the group $G$, under mild hypotheses.

-For example, let us return to the example of $\Gamma_n = \mathrm{Sp}_{2n}(\Z)$.
-For any partition $\lambda$ one obtains a sequence of representations $V_\lambda(n)$ of $\Gamma_n$, forming a polynomial coefficient system of degree $\vert\lambda\vert$, as we will explain in more detail in Section \ref{subsec:coefficient systems}.
-Importantly, $H_*(\Gamma_n;V_\lambda(n))$ satisfies homological stability with a \emph{uniform stable range}, independent of $\lambda$.
-This does not contradict \cref{example:degree dependence}: it is only for systems of irreducible representations that we see the uniform homological stability, and the decomposition of $V(n)^{\otimes d}$ into irreducibles depends nontrivially upon $n$, although it stabilises for $n$ sufficiently large with respect to $d$.